RafalBednarz/gprc/grpc_in_java.md

 ```

-On the server side we populate Car object like that (notice that we don't set Engine at all, only name)
+On the server side we populate Car object like that (notice that we don't set Engine at all)

 ```
 Car reply = Car.newBuilder().setName("Tesla").build();